scanis/scanis.github.io/pages/income_tax/calculating-business-property-income.md

 ## Introduction ##

-The calculation is the same for income from a business as it is for income from a property.[^income-calculation] It is based on the concept of "profit" for accounting purposes adjusted for specific provisions outlined in the tax legislation.
+The calculation is the same for income from a business as it is for income from property.[^income-calculation] It is based on the concept of "profit" for accounting purposes adjusted for specific provisions outlined in the tax legislation.
 The calculation is important because it forms the base of the calculation of income taxes.

 ## The Starting Point: Accounting Profit ##

 The starting point for income is the profit calculated in accordance with well accepted business practices and accounting policies.
 In Canada this generally means the use of International Financial Reporting Standards ("IFRS") or Accounting Standards for Private Enterprises ("ASPE") as outlined in the CPA Canada Handbook.
-These standards are useful becasue they are clearly well accepted business principals but it should be noted that their use is not a requirement and is not part of the law.
+These standards are useful because they are official accounting standards in Canada but it should be noted that their use is not a requirement and is not part of the law.
 Taxpayers are allowed to use any calculation of profit as long as it is in accordance with the laws of the income tax act, common law, well-accepted business principals and provides an accurate picture of the taxpayers's profit for the year.[^Canderel]

-In general the cash basis of accounting will not be appropriate because it will not provide an accurate picture of profit.
+In general, the cash basis of accounting will not be appropriate because it will not provide an accurate picture of profit.
 However, farmers and fisherman are allowed to use the cash basis of accounting due to the nature and uncertainty of their business.[^farmers-fisherman]

 ## Adjustments to Accounting Profit ##